Dairy Farmers of America: A Comprehensive Overview

 Company Overview

 Dairy Farmers of America (DFA) is a prominent cooperative in the dairy industry, headquartered in Kansas City, Missouri.
-The cooperative serves an extensive network of over 12,500 dairy farmers throughout the United States, making it a significant player in the global dairy market.
+The cooperative serves an extensive network of over 12,500 dairy farmers throughout the United States, establishing itself as a significant player in the global dairy market.

 Financial Performance